deccico/adrian2045.com/content/post/master_and_margarita.md

 draft = false
 +++

 Brief review of Mikhail Bulgakov book, The Master And Margarita.
+Warning: spoilers ahead
 <!--more-->

 ![Master and Margarita](/images/posts/master_and_margarita.png "Master and Margarita")[^1]